mateosoul/Chess-Smart-Contract-Casino-Solana/README.md

 # Chess game smart contract(Casino)

-Onchain casino game smar contract - A Solana smart contract for Chess game between two parties, designed for use cases like chess or other competitive games.
+Onchain casino game smart contract - A Solana smart contract for Chess game between two parties, designed for use cases like chess or other competitive games.

 ## Overview